 NC custom home cost per square foot: Building materials and selections

 Here’s what else you need to know, as you compare costs:

 Look closely at what the builder includes in writing.
 Are floors “resilient material” or hardwood?
 What kind of hardwood is it?
 How many rooms start with carpet?
 Is there a microwave?
 Is the owner’s suite shower tile, or plastic?
 Does it have a fireplace?
 What kind of lights and faucets are included?
 Does the home come with a radiant barrier or sealed crawl space (that can save you a lot over the years and make your home more efficient and comfortable).
-Different materials, features and finishes can make a huge difference in the price for your home – and everything you want to change will add to the price you pay (either now or later.)
+Different materials, features, and finishes can make a huge difference in the price for your home.
+Everything you want to change will add to the price you pay (either now or later.)

 Look for what the builder has in writing as to what comes “standard.”
 What builders offer can differ extensively as to what is “basic”.
 We can help you find a cost-effective floor plan.
 And we will help you compare advantages.

 NC custom home cost per square foot: Location and building lot site work